amathew19/CephRCOSDocumentation/WorkReport.md

 - Understanding of CI/CD pipelines

 ### Terminal-based IDEs (vim and nano)
-- Limited experience working with vim and nano
+- Limited experience working with vim and nano, requiring significant time investment to learn the basics!
+- Steep learning curve adapting to vim's modal editing system
+- Difficulty remembering common keyboard shortcuts and commands for text manipulation

 ## Hurdles That I've Ultimately Overcome